-Most online installment loans are unsecured, meaning they don’t require collateral, such as your car or house.
+Most online installment loans in Canada are unsecured, meaning that they don’t require collateral.
 It sounds great at first, right?
 You don’t have to put anything on the line.
-However, unsecured installment loans that come with high interest rates can actually pose more of a risk to your financial health: You can end up in a vicious cycle of debt if you have trouble paying the loan off.
-If you want to look at other types of loans, here are some alternatives you can choose from:
+However, unsecured installment loans that come with high rates and can actually pose more of a risk to your financial health: You can end up in a cycle of debt if you have trouble paying it off.
+Here are some alternatives you can choose from.

 - Secured personal loan.
-If you have trouble getting approved for a personal loan, you can consider getting a secured loan.
-A secured loan means you have to use some collateral to back your loan, such as your car or house, which is used as leverage to make sure you pay back your loan.
-Securing your loans make you look like less of a risk to lenders and can offset a weak or poor credit history.
-You’ll have a better chance at getting approved and getting a good deal on interest rates than you would with an unsecured loan.
+Having trouble qualifying for a personal loan?
+Consider securing it with collateral.
+Securing your loans make you look like less of a risk to lenders and can offset a weak credit history.
+You’ll have a better chance at getting approved and getting a good deal on rates than you would with an unsecured loan.

 - Credit union loans.
-Credit unions and other non-profit financial institutions typically offer lower rates than other lenders, even to people without good credit.
-You can typically get even lower rates by securing your loan with a chequings or savings account that you hold with them.
+Credit unions and other non-profit financial institutions typically offer lower rates than other lenders, even to people without excellent credit.
+You can typically get even lower rates by securing your loan with a chequing or savings account that you hold with them.

 - Crowdfunding.
 If you don’t need those funds immediately, it might be worth it to reach out to your social network and start a crowdfunding campaign.
 You won’t have to pay it back, though many platforms charge a fee based on how much money you raise.